- A.M. (hon.) 1767

 David Rittenhouse was born the son of farmer Matthias Rittenhouse in Germantown, Pennsylvania.
 He married Eleanor Coulston, and then after her death, Hannah Jacobs.
 He became an astronomer, mathematician, instrument maker, and one of the leading American scientists of the eighteenth century, second only to Benjamin Franklin.

-Self-taught, he early showed mathematical and mechanical ability, and mastered Newton’s Principia in an English translation.
+Though he received a basic education in reading, writing and arithmetic as a child, Rittenhouse was basically self-taught in the more complex forms of mathematics and mechanics.
+He mastered Newton’s Principia in an English translation.
 As a young boy Rittenhouse constructed a model of a watermill, and by the age of seventeen he had built a wooden clock, but having little opportunity to attend school, he largely educated himself from books and a box of tools inherited from his uncle David Williams, a furniture maker.
 At the age of nineteen he began making clocks and other mechanical and scientific devices.

 Over the next thirty or forty years he made many highly-prized and innovative mathematical and astronomical instruments, most famous of which were two orreries he constructed for the Colleges of New Jersey (now Princeton University) and Philadelphia (now the University of Pennsylvania).
 These orreries show the solar and lunar eclipses and other phenomena for a period of 5,000 years either forward or backward.
 After moving to Philadelphia in 1770, Rittenhouse used both astronomical and terrestrial observations to survey canals and rivers and to establish the boundaries between many of the Mid-Atlantic States.
 He held the post of city surveyor of Philadelphia in 1774.